 During our Association's 11 February, 2020 meeting with you and AMF colleagues at the Autorité's office in Quebec City, CAFII communicated its strongly held view that the RADM - as drafted, finalized, and published - does not apply to credit card-embedded insurance benefits.
 Credit card-embedded insurance benefits are not directly purchased or offered, but rather are included with some credit cards as part of the ancillary benefits the card provides to the customer.
-If a customer wants a particular credit card, the embedded insurance benefits cannot be refused.
-If the embedded insurance benefits are not wanted, the customer can choose to decline that particular credit card or simply opt not to use those included benefits.
+If a customer does not want the embedded insurance benefits, he or she cannot refuse them if he or she wants that particular credit card; rather, he or she would have to decline the card.

-Despite our firm view that the RADM does not apply to this product line, CAFII has endeavoured, through the proposals outlined below, to provide customer outcomes for this product line which align with those that are actual offers of insurance, as per the AMF's interpretation of the RADM and related expectations.
+Nevertheless, despite our firm view that the RADM does not apply to this product line, CAFII, as an industry Association that represents both insurer underwriters and financial institution distributors of credit cardembedded insurance benefits has endeavoured, through the proposals outlined below, to provide customer outcomes for this product line which align with offers of insurance, as per the AMF's interpretation of the RADM and related expectations.